 Correspondence with Tchaikovsky

-One letter from Tchaikovsky to Marie Lynen has survived, dating from 1893, and is available in an English translation on this site:
+One letter from Tchaikovsky to Marie Lynen has survived, dating from 1893, and has been translated into English on this website:

 Notes and References